-• Performance-Based Awards.
+Performance-Based Awards.
 The plan administrator may grant awards other than options and share appreciation rights to employees who are or may be "covered employees," as defined in Section 162(m) of the Code, that are intended to be performance-based awards within the meaning of Section 162(m) of the Code in order to preserve the deductibility of these awards for federal income tax purposes.
 Participants are only entitled to receive payment for performance-based awards for any given performance period to the extent that pre-established performance goals set by the plan administrator for the period are satisfied.
 The plan administrator will determine the type of performance-based awards to be granted, the performance period and the performance goals.
 Generally, a participant will have to be employed by the Company on the date the performance-based award is paid to be eligible for a performance-based award for any period.

 Adjustments.
 In the event of certain changes in the Company's capitalization, the plan administrator has broad discretion to adjust awards, including without limitation, (i) the aggregate number and type of shares that may be issued under the Plan, (ii) the terms and conditions of any outstanding awards, and (iii) the grant or exercise price per share for any outstanding awards under such plan to account for such changes.
-The plan administrator also has the authority to cash out, terminate or provide for the assumption or substitution of outstanding awards, or the replacement of outstanding awards with other rights or property having a value no less than the award so replaced, in the event of a corporate transaction.
+The plan administrator also has the authority to cash out, terminate or provide for the assumption or substitution of outstanding awards in the event of a corporate transaction.